AdobeDocs/workfront.en/help/classic/resource-mgmt/legacy-res-planning/legacy-user-utilization-report.md

 1. Apply the custom filter you created and the results in the report should update according to the fields you selected in your filter.

-### Change the view in the User Utilization report
+### Change the view in the User Utilization report {#change-the-view-in-the-user-utilization-report}

 You can view various types of user allocations (Planned, Projected, or Actual) when you change the View in the User Utilization report.